 (Q4) and Quintile-5 (Q5),

-Our findings suggested that a simple strategy of investing in stocks for which
+Our findings suggest that a simple strategy of investing in stocks for which

-Net Sell to Net Buy stocks for 3QFY18: Stocks that satisfy this criterion for
+Net Sell to Net Buy stocks for 1QFY20:

 Gautam Duggad – Research analyst

 Investors are advised to refer through important disclosures made at the last page of the Research Report.